pantheon-systems/plugin-release-actions/README.md

 | `draft` | Whether to make the release a draft or live | `true` |

-## Prepare Dev
+### Prepare Dev
 This action will update the development branch to be ready for the next release after releasing a new version of a plugin or module.
+This action search and replaces the version number across all the top-level files in the repo.

+### Release PR
+This action will draft a "ship it" PR to the `release` branch when new features are added to the development branch.
+This action search and replaces the version number in relevant places across all the top-level files in the repo.

+This action expects to make use of the label "automation" on the repo.
+Create it if it does not already exist.

+## Merging Commits
+_TBD explain why features should be squashed and releases must be merged._